 - Flavor Boosters - Stir in minced garlic or grated ginger into the glaze for a twist.

-How To Make Brown Sugar Baked Salmon: Step-By-Step
+How To Make Salmon Baked With Brown Sugar: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: